masazone/CLionArduinoPlugin/README.md

 From previous experience, when I see an issue open for a couple of years I can see that the maintainer is no longer motivated by the project.
 I can understand but I am not motivated to report suggestions or go to the trouble of a PR.
+I feel it would be a hassle to the maintainer.

 I opt out for another solution or implement it myself.
 At least with the latter I am limited by my available time and motivation to get the functionality the way I like it.
 Until I too loose